 Comprehensive examination of Spanish and/or Latin American literary material via engagement and analysis of key relevant texts.
-Students will be assessed on the quality of arguments and/or discoveries about primary texts, which will include a demonstrated understanding of the breadth of secondary, critical texts and methodological or theoretical analytic bases.
+Students will be assessed on the quality of arguments and/or

+DP requirements: Submission of all written work.
 Assessment: Two essays of at least 5,000 words each.